davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 # Constructing Unsigned Certificates

-This document defines the id-alg-unsigned object identifier (OID) under the OID arc defined in {{!RFC8411}}:
+This document defines the id-alg-unsigned and id-rdna-unsigned object identifiers (OIDs) under the OID arcs defined in {{!RFC7299}}:

 ~~~
   id-alg-unsigned OBJECT IDENTIFIER ::= {1 3 6 1 5 5 7 6 36}
+  id-rdna-unsigned OBJECT IDENTIFIER ::= {1 3 6 1 5 5 7 TBD1 TBD2}
 ~~~

 To construct an unsigned X.509 certificate, the sender MUST set the